 In addition to these reports, Phocas displays financial data in trial balance mode so the user can see a list of closing balances on accounts on a certain date to help locate errors.
 With Phocas, a Profit and Loss statement can compare current to previous, current to budget, or current to previous to budget for greater insight.
 A customizable executive dashboard can present a wide variety of metrics, such as Return on Assets (ROA) to determine if you are using assets efficiently?

-Here is a short list of some finance KPIs and metrics that are easily attainable using Phocas Financial Statements module:
+Here is a short list of some finance KPIs and metrics that are easily attainable using Phocas Financial Statements solution: